The Alchemy of William Blake: The Three Principles of the Divine Essence and 'An allegory of the Spiritual Condition of man'

 The Alchemy Of William Blake: The Three Principles Of The Divine Essence And 'An Allegory Of The Spiritual Condition Of Man'

-Yet suffering is an integral part of that osmosis, and Blake understood this well.
+Author selling Books on Rosicrucianism and Books on Secret TraditionsBlake's painting is spiritual and gloriously esoteric.
+It presents a map of humanity's evolution and reintegration beyond the veil of death.
+Yet suffering is integral to that osmosis, and Blake understood this well.
 He must have been an extraordinary man.
 Not only could he compose poetry and create breathtakingly beautiful images using novel techniques, but his mind encompassed a universe of knowledge and understanding that only a true mystic could achieve.
 Therefore, we should never overlook the importance of symbolism in Blake's metaphysics.
 As he once remarked, “Allegory Address'd to the intellectual powers, while it is altogether hidden from the Corporeal Understanding, is My Definition of the Most Sublime Poetry.”

-Philosophical alchemy is the key, and in this painting Blake presents his entire theological system in allegorical form.
-It is evident why Blake would not only have identified with many of the ideas of Boehme, but also with the life of the man himself, living humbly, believing himself to possess great insights which is absolutely must share with his fellow man, even under the threat of persecution.
-This identification of Boehme as a source for Blake's inspiration has not entirely passed unnoticed before.
-Blake himself wrote to his friend John Flaxman, “Paracelsus & Behmen appear'd to me before the American Revolution.”
+Author selling Books on Rosicrucianism and Books on Secret TraditionsPhilosophical alchemy is the key, and in this painting, Blake presents his entire theological system in symbolic form.
+It is evident why Blake would not only have identified with many of the ideas of Boehme but also with the life of the man himself, living humbly, believing himself to possess great insights which he absolutely must share with his fellow man, even under the threat of persecution.
+This identification of Boehme as a source for Blake's inspiration has not gone unnoticed.
+Blake wrote to his friend John Flaxman, “Paracelsus & Behmen appear'd to me before the American Revolution.”

 Images (c) Fitzwilliam Museum, Cambridge